 As restaurants shift to ‘deliver at home’, user experience comes to the fore.

 Restaurants that are lucky enough to benefit from a physical presence should invest in their online functionality.
 For example, booking plug-ins will facilitate socially distanced visits.
 These should be simple and mobile responsive.

-Restaurants have had to become ecommerce sites overnight.
-They should have a robust payment system with clear trust signals like https, and they need to consider barriers to conversion.
-Just like product pages on a fashion website, there should be nothing stopping users ‘adding to basket’.
+Restaurants have had to become eCommerce sites overnight.
+They should have a robust payment system with clear trust signals like HTTPS, and they need to consider barriers to conversion.
+Just like product pages on a fashion website, there should be nothing stopping users from‘ adding to basket’.

 We cannot bring them to Rome, but we can bring Rome to them!
 As consumers stay at home, travel operators need to maintain that sense of interest in a particular destination.

 Travel content should be underpinned by a solid social media strategy.
 As such, the website needs to have functionality for social feeds and shareable content – helping to create a buzz through multiple channels.

 There will continue to be more focus on the visual as travellers imagine what they could have.
 Expect large hero images and responsive videos to draw the user in – without slowing the page down.

 Again, we rely on trust signals here.
 But healthcare websites are considered by Google to be ‘your money or your life’ sites, meaning the content has to be accurate.
 Web designers may be more interested in presenting the content as simply as possible, making it fully accessible to all viewers.

 A strong SEO strategy should underpin these kinds of websites, to ensure organisations are not hit with Google penalties.